 - Letting Emotions Control Things.
 It is normal that individuals going through a divorce experience a wide range of emotions.
 Letting emotions control an individual’s actions will only serve to create additional obstacles during a divorce proceeding.
 Emotions might lead individuals to use children as leverage, which will most likely be discovered by the judge or defending lawyer and be used damagingly.
 Not only is this attempt unlikely to work, but parents also risk hurting children.
 Instead of letting emotions run wild, individuals should remain calm, collected and grounded.

 - Putting Things Off.
 Individuals must not delay.
 The date that an individual files for divorce is important because this date creates a cut-off for claims against marital assets.
 Individuals should also avoid delaying locating and meeting with a lawyer.
 The best way to begin a divorce is with the assistance of skilled legal representation who will know exactly when to file documents and how to proceed.

 - Relying On Mere Verbal Agreements.
 Couples should never assume that anything that is agreed upon only verbally will hold up in court because such agreements will not.
 Make sure that all agreements are in writing and make it a habit to document every interaction, conversation, and correspondence because doing so will ensure that you have additional evidence.

-If you are in the process of planning a divorce soon, ensure the best possible outcome and hire one of the top notch divorce attorneys at Conner & Lindamood, P.C.
-Our Houston attorneys can assist you throughout each step of your case.
+If you are in the process of planning a divorce soon, ensure the best possible outcome and hire one of the top notch divorce lawyers at Lindamood & Robinson, P.C.
+Our Houston lawyers can assist you throughout each step of your case.